skojaku/qstest/README.md

 s, pvals = qs.qstest(network, communities, my_qfunc, qs.vol, qs.louvain_algorithm)
 ```

-## How to use my definition of the size of a community
+## How to pass my size function to qstest
 You can use your definition of the size of a community for the significance test.
 To do this, write a function that computes the size of a community as follows.

 ```python